 2. These Terms of Reference also express the Company's commitment to the purpose (to continue building, together each day, a healthier, more accessible energy model, based on electricity) and the values (sustainable energy, integrating force and driving force) of the Purpose and Values of the Iberdrola Group and the Code of Ethics as adopted by the Company from time to time, which, shall form the basis of the Company's corporate ideology and ethical principles, and guide its corporate purpose and strategy and performance.
-The Board of Directors will take note of the fact that the Company shares (in so far as adopted by the Company and given its place within the group) the corporate interest of the Iberdrola group (being the multinational group of companies whose listed and controlling entity, pursuant to Spanish law is Iberdrola, S.A., hereinafter, the "Iberdrola Group"), which is aimed at creating sustainable value for all Iberdrola Group shareholders, taking into consideration and involving all stakeholders related to the Iberdrola Group's business and making them participants in the social dividend generated by its activities, and contributing to the achievement of the Sustainable Development Goals approved by the United Nations (the "SDGs") and the most demanding requirements in environmental matters, social commitment and good governance (ESG) criteria, and thereby defining the Company as a key institutional player in the economic and social environment in which it operates.
+The Board of Directors will take note of the fact that the Company shares (in so far as adopted by the Company and given its place within the group) the corporate interest of the Iberdrola group (being the multinational group of companies whose listed and controlling entity, pursuant to Spanish law is Iberdrola, S.A., hereinafter, the "Iberdrola Group"), which is aimed at creating sustainable value for all Iberdrola Group shareholders, taking into consideration and involving all stakeholders related to the Iberdrola Group's business and making them participants in the social dividend generated by its activities, and contributing to the achievement of the Sustainable Development Goals adopted by the United Nations (the "SDGs") and its commitment to best environmental, social, and corporate governance (ESG) practices, and thereby defining the Company as a key institutional player in the economic and social environment in which it operates.